Continuous local model for two-dimensional spin ice: The Model

 The model for a two-dimensional square latticed spin ice can be constructed from the ground state given by

 where $a$ is the lattice spacing.
 Throughout this paper, we will set $a=\pi$, without loss of generality.
 Figure 1(a) shows the mapping of the spin field, Eq.(\ref{S0}).
-We can see that at each vertex of the lattice ($x=n\pi, y=m\pi$, $n$ and $m$ integer) the ice rule is obeyed: each vertex has no magnetic charge (zero magnetic flux).
+At each vertex of the lattice ($x=n\pi, y=m\pi$, $n$ and $m$ integer) the ice rule is obeyed: each vertex has no magnetic charge (zero magnetic flux).
 The ground state satisfies the relations $\vec \nabla .\vec{S_0}=0$ and $\nabla^2 \vec S_0 = -2\vec S_0$.